danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 XLKitLearn's formula editor can be accessed by clicking on the three dots to the right of the formula box in the settings.
 The formula editor lists all the headers in the training data on the left, and provides a larger area in which to enter a formula on the right.

+!!! warning "Mac User Connectivity"
-> When data from an external file is used, Mac security settings do not allow XLKitLearn to open the file and read the headers.
+    When data from an external file is used, Mac security settings do not allow XLKitLearn to open the file and read the headers.
 Thus, the formula editor will _not_ work when external data is used on a Mac computer.

 The formula editor also supports auto-complete for quicker formula entry.
 As variable names are typed in the formula entry box, the list on the left is filtered down to variables that begin with those letters, and the first such variable is automatically suggested.
 Pressing the Tab key will complete the name of that variable:

 ![](Formula_Editor.gif)

+!!! note "Errors"
-> As in other parts of the add-in, a red input box indicates an error in the formula; the specific error will be displayed in the area at the bottom of the formula editor.
+    As in other parts of the add-in, a red input box indicates an error in the formula; the specific error will be displayed in the area at the bottom of the formula editor.

 ---